blewert/folio/public/posts/optimising-forest-algs.md

 - The utilisation of an Entity-Component System (ECS), a data-oriented approach for vectorising computation and parallelising it easily.
 - A uniform spatial hashing method in tandem with the ECS.

-We chose the popular Unity games engine to implement our approach as it has a fully-fledged ECS built into it, and offers native unmanaged containers (like `NativeParallelMultiMashMap<T, U>` for easy spatial hashing.
+We chose the popular Unity games engine to implement our approach as it has a fully-fledged ECS built into it, and offers native unmanaged containers (like `NativeParallelMultiHashMap<T, U>` for easy spatial hashing.

 ## Burstifying everything
 Unity's ECS works well with Burst, and the Unity C# job scheduling system.
 Burst is a way of compiling C# down to native instructions, rather than Intermediary Language (IL) bytecode.
 Why?
-Put simple, native instructions are *quick*.
+Put simply, native instructions are *quick*.
 IL bytecode in comparison requires a run-time or service which interpret the IL code down to native instructions for your particular platform.
 For example, if your C# code is:

 ```cs
 int result = add(10, 15);